esonghori/TinyGarble/README.md

 	fi
 	export MSGPACK=path/to/msgpack-c/src

-Remember change path/to/msgpack-c to msgpack path.
+[Remember change path/to/msgpack-c to msgpack path].
 This way, it doesn't need "sudo make install".

+- Compile JustGarble

 Go to justGarble and make it:

 	$ make